PIM-GPT: A Hybrid Process-in-Memory Accelerator for Autoregressive Transformers: Conclusion

 \section{Conclusion}

-In this work, we propose a hybrid hardware system, PIM-GPT, to accelerate the memory-bounded GPT token generation tasks.
-PIM-GPT consists of GDDR6-based PIM chips and a lightweight ASIC chip to support end-to-end GPT acceleration.
+In this work, we propose a complete, hybrid system, PIM-GPT, to accelerate memory-bounded GPT token generation tasks.
+PIM-GPT consists of PIM chips and a lightweight ASIC to support end-to-end GPT acceleration.
 Model mapping and workload distribution are optimized to maximize computation parallelism and data locality.
-The proposed system achieves 41$-$137$\times$, 631$-$1074$\times$ speedup and 339$-$1085$\times$, 890$-$1632$\times$ energy efficiency over GPU and CPU on 8 GPT models.
-We highlight that the design only requires light modifications to the DRAM architecture, which offers a practical solution for edge applications.
-PIM-GPT exhibits other favorable characteristics, including low sensitivity to ASIC clock frequency and memory interface specs, capable of long token generation and excellent scalability.
+The proposed system achieves 41$-$137$\times$, 631$-$1074$\times$ speedup and 123$-$383$\times$, 320$-$602$\times$ energy efficiency over GPU and CPU on 8 GPT models by eliminating matrix data movement.
+We highlight that the design only requires light modifications to the DRAM architecture and thus offers a practical and efficient PIM solution.